 Furthermore, there are no restrictions regarding a refinance of your VA loan.

 You can refinance your existing VA loan into another VA loan via the agency's Interest Rate Reduction Refinance Loan (IRRRL) program or switch into a non-VA loan at any time.

 A VA loan can have a fixed rate or an adjustable rate.
 It can be used to buy a house, condo, new-built home, manufactured home, duplex or other types of properties.

 Or, it can be used to refinance your existing mortgage, make repairs or improvements to your home, or make your home more energy efficient.
 The choices are yours.
-A VA-approved lender can help you decide.Click to see today's rates (Mar 25th, 2017)
+A VA-approved lender can help you decide.Click to see your VA loan eligibility (Apr 26th, 2017)

 Like all mortgage types, VA loans require specific documentation, an acceptable credit history and sufficient income to make your monthly payments.
 But, as compared to other loan programs, VA loan guidelines tend to be more flexible.
 This is made possible because of the VA loan guaranty.